EmeditWeb/Speech-Recognition-App/README.md

 ## Model Information

-*(**Optional, but recommended for transparency and if your model is publicly available/from Hugging Face Hub**)*

-This application utilizes a custom-trained/fine-tuned speech model.
+This application utilizes a custom-trained/fine-tuned OpenAI Whisper speech model.
 The model file (approx. 300-350MB) is managed securely and not directly included in this public repository to ensure optimal performance and protect intellectual property.
 It is sourced from Hugging Face Hub private repository

 ---